kfc-manager/CrazyPotionEffects/README.md

 ## Installation

 In the project folder "CrazyPotionEffects/target/" is a compiled .jar file, which you can simply drag in your plugins folder of your server.
+You can also directly download the .jar with this link: https://github.com/kfc-manager/CrazyPotionEffects/raw/main/target/CrazyPotionEffects-1.0.jar .
 Reload the server and the console should say: "CrasyPotionEffects has been enabled!".
 Also in your plugins folder should be a "CrazyPotionEffects" folder generated, which holds three .yml files.
 It is recommended that you do not make changes to the playerdata.yml file.
 However effects.yml and recipe.yml serve a configuration purpose for the plugin (but they do not need to be configured, they have default settings).
 Follow the **Configuration** instructions below, if you want to make changes to the plugin.

 ## Configuration